openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 2) `CCCMO` would generate `CCM` manifest in form of a static pod, and provide all nessesary dependencies, such as `cloud-config` or `cloud-credentials` to use. `CCM` would have only `cloud-node` controller enabled.
 3) All static pods created by render steps, including `CCM`, would be copied to static manifests folder for bootstrap `kubelet` to pick up.

-`CCCMO` will provide a way to generate initial manifests that allow deployment of `CCM` as a static pod on the bootstrap machine.
+`CCCMO` will provide a `render` implementation, similar to other operators, to generate initial manifests that allow deployment of `CCM` as a static pod on the bootstrap node.
 This will be used with the `bootkube.sh` [script](https://github.com/openshift/installer/blob/master/data/data/bootstrap/files/usr/local/bin/bootkube.sh.template).

 At the initial stage of `CCM` installation, [installer](https://github.com/openshift/installer) creates the initial cloud-config `ConfigMap` and [cluster-config-operator](https://github.com/openshift/cluster-config-operator) could additionally populate (depending on platform) some values to the config.